okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ```

 In the block of code above, you defined how the recipe would be represented, sent, and retrieved in your in-app database.
+In a realistic scenario, you should use a seperate database like MySQL, Postgres or MongoDB.

 Each recipe will have an ID automatically generated once a POST request is sent.
 Each recipe will also comprise of a name and an array of ingredients.
 If any other type of data not listed in the schema is sent in the request body, an error will be returned.

 The `RecipeSchema` has a subclass `Config`.
 The subclass contains an object variable, `schema_extra`, which includes a key `example` used as the mock data in the interactive documentation.